-In order to make this discussion more practical, we will make an assumption that the true severity distribution is a single parameter Pareto, as defined in Section 3.1.
-In Section 3.2, we will then show how exposure and experience rating estimates are combined.
-Finally, in Section 3.3, we will show how lower excess layers can also be incorporated in the method using a recursive form of the multifactor credibility formula.
+In order to make this discussion more practical, we will make an assumption that the true severity distribution is a single parameter Pareto, defined as in Section 3.1.
+In Section 3.2, we will then show first how exposure and experience rating estimates are combined.
+Finally, in Section 3.3, we will show how lower excess layers can also be incorporated in the method using a recursive form of the multi-factor credibility formula.